nico-nico-nico/master/README.md

 # master
-Masters thesis with the Aschauer group\n
+Masters thesis with the Aschauer group
 2020